nandorojo/burnt/README.md

 Currently, it only works on iOS, by wrapping [`SPIndicator`](https://github.com/ivanvorobei/SPIndicator) and [`SPAlert`](https://github.com/ivanvorobei/SPAlert).

-Burnt works with the new architecture (+ old) and is built on top of JSI, thanks to Expo's new module system.
+Burnt works with both the old & new architectures.
+It's built on top of JSI, thanks to Expo's new module system.

 ## Features